top of page

 No research.

-Current Law and Policy:
+Current Law and Policy

 The Cuban government has no laws or action plans to combat domestic violence.
 The Cuban government has been hesitant to acknowledge the violence against women in the country.
-Currently, Cuban law does not recognize domestic violence as a distinct category of violence.
+Currently, Cuban law does not recognise domestic violence as a distinct category of violence.
 However, it does prohibit inflicting injuries (Criminal Code, Article 272) and being a parent or spouse of the victim is listed as an aggravating circumstance (Criminal Code, Article 53).
 Moreover, there is currently no national plan to address the issue of domestic violence in the country.
 The Cuban government have began to acknowledge domestic abuse, albeit in a very small way, by releasing numbers on gender-motivated killings, numbers which only include women who died as a result of domestic violence.

 Frontline Services: